BSc (Hons) Specialist Community Public Health Nursing (School Nursing)

 - Law, Ethics and Safeguarding - 20 credits

 N.B.
 Part-time students will complete three modules per year.

 You will spend 50% undertaking theoretical study and 50% in clinical practice.
 Teaching and learning methods include lectures, tutorials, self-directed study and workshops, as well as clinical assessments.

-You will be assigned a practice teacher who will assess your clinical skills, knowledge and understanding in a range of clinical environments.
+You will be assigned a practice assessor and practice supervisor who will assess your clinical skills, knowledge and understanding in a range of clinical environments.
 Where appropriate, some clinical placements may involve the use of the Welsh language.

 You will be assessed by a range of methods including a written assignments, a case studies, oral presentations, poster presentation, examinations and clinical practice assessments.

 The University of South Wales is an NMC Approved Education Institution (AEI).

 Students will use the Hydra Minerva Suite and Clinical Simulation Centre.

 We regularly revalidate courses for quality assurance and enhancement